kaimi-io/socks5-proxy-server/README.md

 `perl socks5.pl host port login password`

 Note that this code is designed for educational purposes and should not be used in production environments without proper modifications and security measures. 😊

+This code is distributed under the [MIT License](LICENSE), which allows for free use, modification, and distribution of the code as long as the original copyright notice and license are included.